Ivry-Sasson/Portfolio-Optimization-and-Risk-Tool/README.md

 ---

 ## Acknowledgments
-Built with assistance from Claude as an AI pair programming tool.
+Built with assistance from Claude